 So, if you want a P30L, you have 12 to choose from.
 Each of the other two models have a similar listing.
 Notice that the MSRP varies with the model.
 I believe we have the fourth-from-the-top version, with two magazines and the rear decocker.
 This model did not have night sights, but as mentioned above, if you illuminate them with a flashlight, they will glow in the dark for a period of time.
 My brother pointed this feature out.

 After each shot, the cocking piece stays cocked and the hammer is lowered, which adds to the safety factor.
-The trigger pull is remarkably light for what amounts to a DAO-type pull – I experienced this recently with a P2000SK at friend Duane’s shop.
+The trigger pull is remarkably light for what amounts to a DAO-type pull.
+I experienced this recently with a P2000SK at friend Duane’s shop.
 Shooting from a hammer-lowered position provides a good blend of a smooth, if longer, trigger pull and safety.

 The gun I shot was a plain, ordinary DA/SA.
-It still had a great trigger pull, and the decocking lever’s position is extremely handy — next to the hammer right where you can get to it.
+It still had a great trigger pull, and the decocking lever’s position is extremely handy — next to the hammer, right where you can get to it.

-Anatomy Of A P30L
+Anatomy Of the H&K P30L Pistol

-No surprises here…just a nicely-made plastic snap-case.
+No surprises here — just a nicely-made plastic snap-case.

 This is what comes with the gun.
 Again, fairly typical.
-Owner’s manual, lock, fired case…but this gun includes things that many other guns don’t:
+Owner’s manual, lock, fired case.
+But this gun includes things that many other guns don’t:

 I have an Uplula loader and I love it — it saves my thumbs much pain.
 But, if you don’t have one, a one-piece loader like this one really helps.
-A few other companies throw these in with their guns, as well – I know Glock does, for one example.
+A few other companies throw these in with their guns, as well.
+I know Glock does, for one example.

 Here’s what it looks like when you open the lid:

 The advantage of this system is that it makes the pistol one of the very few truly-ambidextrous guns out there.
 Many guns will allow you to switch the mag release button from the left side of the gun to the right or may even have a truly bilateral release with a button on either side of the frame, but few will also mirror the slide release on the right side.

 As we continue to work our way around the gun, we see slide serrations both fore and aft, and an external extractor.
 The serrations are very sharp and lend themselves to positive slide retraction with no fumbling.